eclipse-zenoh/zenoh-c/docs/concepts.rst

 `z_view_xxx_t` types are reference types that point to external data.
 These values do not need to be dropped and remain valid only as long as the data they reference is valid.
 Internally the view types are the variants of owned types that do not own the data.
-This allows to use view and owned types interchangeably.
+This allows using view and owned types interchangeably.

 .. code-block:: c